Applying for jobs

 Most employers will interview no more than five applicants for a role.
 Sometimes only one or two people get shortlisted.
 This is not just good news, really.
 It’s great news!

-It means that something in your CV made the employer think you can do the job.
+When you secure an interview it means that something in your CV made the employer think you can do the job.
+At this point, the odds of getting the job are so much better.

 Behavioural interviews